stiligFox/40-10-Keyboard/README.md

   * http://builder.swillkb.com
 * The plate SVG in the  however, is built off of the layer from the actual kiCAD design files; it is what I used when I had my plate cut.
 If you use the swillkb.com tool, I recommend printing it out on paper before hand to make sure that all of the holes line up.
 * OTHER NOTES:
-  * The PCB needs to have four 2mm x 2mm holes centered over the LEDs.
+  * The plate needs to have four 2mm x 2mm holes centered over the LEDs.
   * The LightChannel files are designed to stradle over the LEDs in an upside down position and insert into the plate as seen here.
     * Image:
     * It may help to use something such as rubber cement to hld the light channels into place.